learn-co-curriculum/sinatra-yield-readme/README.md

 ### Yield

-Now that we have our layout written, how can we get the `layout.erb` loaded around the `index.erb`.
+Now that we have our layout written, how can we get the `layout.erb` loaded around the `index.erb`?

 This is where the `yield` comes in.